FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 I will ask at the next meeting of the Cappamore-Kilmallock District for ramps to be installed in

-Knocklong immediately in the interest of health and safety.---
+Knocklong immediately in the interest of health and safety.
+---